timothybrown/BSEC-Conduit/readme.md

   - Implemented the BSECLibrary class, which takes care of building the bsec_library executable, copying the config file and running the process.
 This now makes BSEC-Conduit fully stand-alone!
-You no longer have to build the bsec_library executable as our class takes care of all of that for you.
+You no longer have to build the bsec_library executable as our class takes care that for you.
 Simply supply the Bosch BSEC source and we'll take care of the rest!
 See the revision information of BSECLibrary for more information.
   - Added an `install.py` script to take care of setting up the Systemd service,